 JOE BONAMASSA BLUES GUITAR SCHOLARSHIP

-- Award is $5,000.00 tuition credit to be applied (in three installments of $1,666 per quarter) to the first three consecutive quarters of the program.
+- Award is $5,000.00 tuition credit to be applied (in three installments of $1,666 per quarter) to the three consecutive quarters of the program.
+If student completes their program(s) prior to receiving all funding, the balance will not be paid out to the awardee, but will (instead) be returned to the Joe Bonamassa Scholarship Fund managed by The Musicians Foundation to be used for a future scholarship recipient.

 - Available to international students and U.S. citizens.

 - May only be applied to the Associate of Arts, Bachelor’s of Music and Master of Music in Performance (Guitar) Program.
-Certificate and MI Select programs are not eligible.
+Previous scholarship winners are not eligible.

 - YouTube video URL: YouTube video of you performing three (3) songs in the Blues genre on the electric and/or acoustic guitar.
 It is required that this include two (2) live ensemble (band or duo) performances, and one (1) unaccompanied solo performance.
 No play-along tracks will be accepted.